sladg/nextjs-lambda/README.md

 ### Via CDK

-See `NextStandaloneStack` construct in `cdk/example.ts`.
+See `NextStandaloneStack` construct in `lib/cdk-app.ts`.
 Or just use `next-utils deploy` command so you don't have to manage CDK yourself.
+See CLI help command for all congiruation, notably, it's possible to set Timeout and Memory for lambda from CLI.
+It is advised to always use custom `--stackName` in `deploy` command as it will affect names of all resources and will help you distinguish between different environments/applications.

 #### Benchmark